ciurca/personal-website/content/blog/favorite-all-time-things.md

 ### Learning materials

-* [Learn Python - Full Course for Beginners](https://youtu.be/rfscVS0vtbw): this video helped me learn the basics of python.
-If you already know some code, the best way to get better is through a project of some sorts in my opinion.
-I have to mention though, that I do think that reevaluating periodically should be a priority, since there are some things you are missing on when learning through projects.
+* [Learn Python - Full Course for Beginners](https://youtu.be/rfscVS0vtbw): This video helped me learn the basics of python.
+If you already know some code, the best way to get better is through a project of some sort in my opinion.
+I have to mention though, that I do think that reevaluating periodically should be a priority since there are some things you are missing on when learning through projects.